AdrienVannson/doreisa-internship/report/report.typ

 @ref-collecting-bench shows, for various number of processes and references sent by process, the time needed to send one reference.

 First, we can notice that the measured values are higher when less than 8 processes are used.
 This is expected: with a small number of processes, the measured time includes some time where, for instance, the head node is idle, waiting for data.
-This measurements do not corespond to a realistic use case, as simulations HPC simulations involve a much higher number of processes.
+These measurements do not correspond to a realistic use case, as HPC simulations involve a much higher number of processes.
 When more processes are sending data to the head node, their number doesn't matter anymore and the measured values stabilize.
 In the next paragraph, we will focus on the results obtained with at least 8 processes.

 With at least 8 processes, the total number of processes doesn't impact the time needed to send one reference.
-However, sending several references at each request greatly reduce the time needed to send one reference: it becomes possible to reduce the total time by around 20 times with this optimization.
+However, sending several references at each request greatly reduces the time needed to send one reference: it becomes possible to reduce the total time by around 20 times with this optimization.

 In practice, to avoid useless network use, a good compromise is to place an actor on each simulation node.
 This actor has the responsibility to collect all the references to arrays produced by the node, and to send them all at once to the head node.
 The goal of this optimization is not to have something optimal since this part is not critical to obtain good performance.
 It is simply to optimize it enough so that it does not become a bottleneck and slow down the whole computation.

+To conclude, to reduce the time taken to collect all the `ObjectRef`, it is possible to use intermediate actors on each node to collect the references first, and send them in batches to the head node.
+However, in the end, this optimization wasn't integrated to Doreisa: the optimization presented in the following section adopted a different approach that makes sending all the `ObjectRefs` to the head node useless.

 == Distributed scheduler